nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 Evidence may be integrity protected in various ways including: certificates {{-x509}}, SPDM transcript {{-spdm}}, and CBOR web token (CWT) {{-cwt}}.
 Evidence contained in a certificate may be encoded using `DiceTcbInfo` and `DiceTcbInfoSeq` {{-dice-attest}}.
 Evidence contained in an SPDM payload may be encoded using the SPDM `Measurement Block` {{-spdm}}.
-Evidence may be formatted as `concise-evidence` {{-tcg-ce}} and included in an alias certificate or an SPDM Measurement Manifest.
+Evidence may be formatted as `concise-evidence` {{-tcg-ce}} which may be encapsulated by alias certificates, SPDM Measurement Manifests, or EAT tokens.

 The `DiceTcbInfo` and SPDM Evidence formats can be translated to CoMID.
 The concise evidence format is native to CoMID.